 Measurement Focus and Basis of Accounting - The accounting and financial reporting treatment is determined by measurement focus.
 Enterprise accounting uses a flow of economic resources measurement focus.
-Under this measurement focus, all assets, all deferred outflows of resources, all liabilities, and all deferred inflows of resources are included on the Statement of Net Position.
+Under this measurement focus, all assets, deferred outflows of resources, liabilities, and deferred inflows of resources are included on the Statement of Net Position.
 The Statement of Revenues, Expenses and Changes in Net Position presents increases (e.g., revenues) and decreases (e.g., expenses) in total Net Position.
+Basis of accounting determines when transactions are recognized in the financial records and reported on the financial statements.
+The Academy's financial statements are prepared using the accrual basis of accounting.